Jennings Brewery

 Following the takeover by W&DB, the brewery's distribution centre in Workington was closed and its tied estate of 127 pubs absorbed by the W&DB pub company.

-In May 2020, Marston's announced that it would merge its brewing business with Carlsberg UK (the United Kingdom arm of Carlsberg Group), into a joint venture valued at £780m.
-Marston's will take a 40% stake in the merged firm.
-The deal will involve Marston's six breweries and distribution depots, but not its 1,400 pubs.
+In May 2020, Marston's announced that it would merge its brewing business with Carlsberg UK (the United Kingdom arm of Carlsberg Group), into a joint venture valued at £780 million.
+Marston's took a 40% stake in the merged firm.
+The deal involved Marston's six breweries and distribution depots, but not its 1,400 pubs.